prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 ### From 23.x to 24.x

-The custom `ServiceMonitor` for the _kube-state-metrics_ & _prometheus-node-exporter_ charts have been removed in favour of the built in sub-chart `ServiceMonitor`; for both sub-charts this means that `ServiceMonitor` customisations happen via the values passed to the chart.
+The custom `ServiceMonitor` for the _kube-state-metrics_ & _prometheus-node-exporter_ charts have been removed in favour of the built-in sub-chart `ServiceMonitor`; for both sub-charts this means that `ServiceMonitor` customisations happen via the values passed to the chart.
 If you haven't directly customised this behaviour then there are no changes required to upgrade, but if you have please read the following.

 For _kube-state-metrics_ the `ServiceMonitor` customisation is now set via `kube-state-metrics.prometheus.monitor` and the `kubeStateMetrics.serviceMonitor.selfMonitor.enabled` value has moved to `kube-state-metrics.selfMonitor.enabled`.